UI is part of what makes people enjoy your site and recommend it to others.

 Special Tools for Mobile

 With that data at your disposal, you can tell which gestures (like scrolling or swiping) are natural to your users and which ones aren’t intuitive, whether certain elements need to be moved or resized, how people interact with popups, and more.
-If you have a mobile presence at all (and you should), you need a tool like this.
+If you have a mobile presence (and you should), you need a tool like this.

 A UI Designer’s Work is Never Done

 The truth is, a website is never really a finished product.
 Your needs, your goals, and the needs of your users will constantly be shifting, and you need to be paying attention enough to keep up.